The regular lines of antigen-antibody

 Figures 6a (left) and 6b (right).
 Irregular progression of neutralization for a certain serum sample in a cv/va neutralization test with high virus doses and long incubation periods.
 From Bitsch 1978 [1].

-Virus and definitions: see Fig. 2.
-Fig. 6a shows that the neutralization curve for the serum, when tested with the highest virus dose and incubation for 6 to 24 hours, drops out.
-Furthermore, Fig. 6b confirms that the high virus dose is linearly neutralized in dilution 1:4 within 2 hours, while in dilution 1:16 a residual fraction is neutralized at a lower rate.
+Virus and definitions: see Figure 2.
+Figure 6a shows that the neutralization curve for the serum, when tested with the highest virus dose and incubation for 6 to 24 hours, drops out.
+Furthermore, Figure 6b confirms that the high virus dose is linearly neutralized in dilution 1:4 within 2 hours, while in dilution 1:16 a residual fraction is neutralized at a lower rate.

 2.2.
 The supplementary complement-dependent neutralization reaction.